 As part of the curriculum, dietetic students need to complete an undergraduate internship.
-The internship course, FCS 4275, is an individually-planned work experience in a business or agency appropriate to the chosen area of academic specialization.
-Information related to internships in the School of Family & Consumer Sciences can be found at https://www.eiu.edu/famsci/internship.php.
+The internship course, FCS/NTR 4275, is an individually-planned work experience in a business or agency appropriate to the chosen area of academic specialization.
+Information related to the undergraduate nutrition and dietetics internships is explained in NTR 3500 Professional Focus of Nutrition and Dietetics.
 Please note that a drug screen, background check and/or documentation of specific vaccinations, negative TB tests, and/or flu shots might be required.